exceedone/exment-manual/docs/install_xampp_mac.md

 - From XAMPP for OS X, select the item with "PHP7.1" or higher and download it.
 ※ Please download from the three PHPs from the top.
-> Recommended is "PHP7.2".
-In the case of "PHP7.3", there is a problem in the related library, so it is necessary to separately deal with it.

 ![XAMPP installation screen](img/xampp_mac/xampp_mac1.png)